Everything Families Need to Know about the Child and Dependent Care Tax Credit

 GTM can help

-Ready to pay your nanny on the books so you can take advantage of the enhanced Child and Dependent Care Tax Credit as well as the increased limits of Dependent Care FSAs?
-Give us a call at (800) 929-9213 to get started or for your complimentary, no-obligation consultation.
+Ready to pay your nanny on the books so you can take advantage of the Child and Dependent Care Tax Credit and a Dependent Care FSAs?
+Call us at (800) 929-9213 to get started or for your complimentary, no-obligation consultation.
 A household employment expert will answer all your questions about hiring and employing a nanny to work in your home.
 You can also schedule time with us at your convenience.

 Download The Complete Guide to Household Payroll